WejdanOmar/myrepo/README.md

 # myrepo
 Repository for testing my Git/GitHub setup

-this line written by R
+This is a line from RStudio